 About Breast Cancer

-- What kinds of surgery should I consider?
-Is breast-sparing surgery an option for me?
+- What kinds of surgery are there?
+Is breast-sparing surgery something I can do?

 - What are the risks of surgery?